atayeem/31TETo/tutorial.md

 # How to use 31TETo in OpenUTAU

 ## First, an example
+Check the assets folder for an example .ustx file.

 ## What does 31TETo do?
 It remaps the scale in the editor to the notes of whatever scale you specify, in a direct way that can seem weird at first.
 For example, if I set the # flag to 24, it will have this behavior: